join our team

 Who Are We?

-Our specialized team of consultants brings together community development and social innovation competencies that include collective impact, change management, governance and social value capture, with technical expertise in professional disciplines such as engineering, community planning, and management consulting.
+Our specialized team brings together community development and social innovation competencies that include collective impact, change leadership and management, design thinking, asset based thinking and lab/-co-creation convening with technical expertise in professional disciplines such as housing, social planning and development, engineering, community planning, and management consulting.

 We stress that our ambitions are to be impactful in the practical and applied sense.
-This is action-oriented, we use lots of verbs, we aspire to get things done and make the changes happen.
-We believe that many of the great ideas that begin to address many of our toughest issues are already out there, and the challenge lies in scaling and implementation.
-Our measures of success are practical, will include how many individuals we help to successfully and sustainably house, and the innovation and sustainability of our business models to support their transitions over the longer term.
+This is action-oriented, we use lots of verbs, we aspire to get things done and make change happen.
+We believe that there are great ideas that can begin to address many of our toughest issues out there, and the challenge lies in scaling and implementation.

 Compensation will be commensurate with experience.

-Please submit your resume and cover letter in confidence to firstname.lastname@example.org by 4pm PST on Monday, January 14th, 2019.
+Please reply in confidence to email@example.com by 4pm PST on Friday, February 14th, 2020.